The Rise Of The Stay-At-Home Grandma: A Mother & Daughter In Conversation

 Advertisement

-L: Now that I work and I have Des, I realise how much you did.
+L: Now that I work and I have Des, I realize how much you did.

 M: One time you said something to me about how easy I had made it all look.
 And I thought I had done you a disservice.
 Because it wasn't easy.